gsudre/lab_notes/instructions_qc_mastersheet.md

 ```

 Note that the first argument to the script is the list of mask ids.
 All we do
-there is list the mask id directory and keep only the entires that have 4 of any
+there is list the mask id directory and keep only the entries that have 4 of any
 characters (more likely than not, the mask id directories).

 To get the mean FA/AD/RD, we need to access the tensors before they go into